2018 World Rally Championship: Team changes

 Citroën reduced its commitment to two full-time entries, with a third car entered at selected events.
 At the same time, the C3 WRC made available to privateer entrants.
 The cars are leased to drivers but their operation is run by Citroën Racing's sister team PH Sport, allowing Citroën to retain control over the cars.

 Ford increased its factory support for M-Sport's programme, with the team officially known as "M-Sport Ford World Rally Team".
 Their support includes engine, chassis and aerodynamic development.
 Ford is recognised as the manufacturer entry, marking the company's return to the sport for the first time since 2012.
-Ford's support extends to M-Sport's World Rally Championship-2 programme.
+Ford's support extends to M-Sport's WRC2 programme.

-Tyre supplier DMACK scaled back its involvement in the championship from full-time competition to supporting World Rally Championship-2 entries.
+Tyre supplier DMACK scaled back its involvement in the championship from full-time competition to supporting WRC2 entries.
 The company had previously supported its own eponymous team before becoming a supplier to and sponsor of M-Sport's third entry in 2017.